The Health Benefits of Nigella Sativa

 What Does Modern Science Say About Nigella Sativa?

-Furthermore, thymoquinone has also been studied for its potential benefits for heart health.
-A study conducted on rats found that thymoquinone had a protective effect on the heart, reducing inflammation and improving heart function.
-Additionally, thymoquinone has been found to have a beneficial effect on those with high blood pressure.
+The potential benefits for heart health have also been confirmed in a study conducted on rats which found that thymoquinone had a protective effect on the heart, reducing inflammation and improving heart function.
+Thymoquinone has been found to have a beneficial effect on those with high blood pressure.
 In a study conducted on patients with hypertension, thymoquinone was found to reduce blood pressure levels.

 GET THE DIET & NUTRITION ADVICE YOU NEED